whaitey/zeusweb-multishop/readme.txt

 = 0.2.02 =
 * Change: Gate customer emails (primary and mirrored) until keys are present

+= 0.2.03 =
+* Change: Require keys for all non-bundle items before sending emails
+* Fix: Use remote order number on primary for mirrored orders

 = 0.1.0 =
 * Initial scaffolding and bootstrap.